Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROTOTYPE.md

 <br>
 <br>
 **Brief Project Summary**:

+Pokemon designs were changed because we found that it was too difficult to draw the pieces with only processing tools (we didn't want to PImage everything).

 Our created project will be Pokemon Chess.
 The final product will act exactly like standard chess, with proper movement of pieces, proper checkmate and stalemate rules, as well as techniques such as en passant and castling.
 The players would click their chosen piece and then click on the square they would like to place their piece on, with markers for the valid squares.
 However, the pieces will be Pokemon-themed, with each piece represented by the face of a pokemon that reflects the piece's name/purpose.
 The Pokémon included would be <s>Perrserkers</s> Ditto (new) as the pawns, <s>Alolan/Hisuian Decidueye</s> Piplup (new) as the bishops, <s>Glastrier and Spectrier</s> Solosis (new) as the knights, <s>Golurks</s> Electrode (new) as the rooks, and <s>Armarouge and Ceruledge</s> Gulpin and Spheal (new) respectively as the kings and queens.
-As Pokémon aren’t monocolor like chess pieces, instead of separating the players using black and white pieces, the players are differentiated using shiny/non-shiny Pokémon as their pieces, with the <s>shiny</s> non-shiny (new) versions moving first.
+As Pokémon aren’t monocolor like chess pieces, instead of separating the players using black and white pieces, the players are differentiated using shiny/non-shiny Pokémon as their pieces, with the <s>shiny</s> non-shiny (new) (didn't realize we put shiny at first when implementing, easier to just change prototype than re-implement) versions moving first.
 This game will be turn-based and played by two people on the same device.
 <br>
 <br>
 **Critical Features (MVP):** For the minimum viable product, we want to have the icons of the pieces designed and completed.
 We want to be able to set up the board (grid and proper piece placement) upon the start of the program.
 Once the program is being run, we want to ensure that the standard chess experience can be carried out.
 We need to ensure that the program can detect illegal movements and prevent them from occurring, and we need to ensure that the program knows when the game ends.
 We also need to implement proper piece behavior, including their movement and capturing of other pieces.
 We need to make sure that the grid can reflect changes, such as a piece being removed or promoted.